age does not increase the risk of complications

 Age does not increase pregnancy risk

 Mothers are older when they give birth, but that is not why there is [plus de risques] at birthexplains Zachary Hughes, lead author of the research, in a communiqué.
 [Ce qui augmente les risques], these are pre-pregnancy health problems such as diabetes and hypertension.
-It is important to know this, because these are risk factors that we could potentially modify.
+It is important to know this, because these are risk factors that we might potentially modify.

 To arrive at their results, the researchers analyzed data from 3.9 million births in 2011 and 3.7 million births in 2019.
 They thus compared the rates of pre-eclampsia and eclampsia (complication occurring during of the last trimester of pregnancy and which is manifested by various symptoms such as high blood pressure), premature labor and low birth weight.